 You should avoid driving in flooded streets, but if you don’t have any other option but to drive through the flood water here’s what you should do-

-1. Keep the engine revving higher– Before driving in a floods, assess the water level and condition of the streets.
+1. Keep the engine revving higher– Before driving in a flood, assess the water level and condition of the streets.
 If favourable, drive through the street on the first gear and keep your engine revving higher than usual in order to keep the water entering from the exhaust and damaging the engine.

 2. Drive Slow– Heavy rain results in low visibility and minimal traction.
 Hence, when driving in flood water, the best advice is to go easy on the brakes and throttle.
 This result in hydroplaning, which will cause you to lose control of your car.
-The braking distance for cars also and in case of Mumbai, it increases even more because of its concrete roads.
+The braking distance for cars also and in the case of Mumbai, it increases even more because of its concrete roads.

 3. Abandon your car if the water level reaches the door- If the water level doesn’t show any sign of reducing, its best advised to park your car in the corner of the road and inform a civic body.
 If someone continues to drive in a heavily waterlogged street, chances are that the car might get locked from the inside and the windows will also not function due to electrical failure.
 You must find a safe corner spot for your car for parking.
 You can always salvage your car later on.